seushermsft/Take-Home-Engineering-Challenge/README.md

 New York City transportation data is [located here](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 We've included a copy of the [Jan 2018 data](https://cseboulderinterview.blob.core.windows.net/triprecord/tripdata.zip) as well.

 Good luck!
-Please send a link to your solution on Github back to us at least 12 hours before your interview so we can review it before we speak.
+Please send a link to your solution on Github before the day of your interview so we can review it.